 What is the lifespan of a water softener?

-A water softener will likely produce soft water, if well maintained, for 10-15 years.
+A high-quality water softener can produce soft water, if well maintained, for decades.
 Your softener can create softer and better water for you for a long time, as long as you set it up for success with regular maintenance, as you would any of your other appliances.

 How Much Does It Cost to Replace a Water Softener?